3a1/Calypso/README.md

               bootx64.efi
 ```
 5. Boot from usb drive and try to find your usb drive by typing "FS(disk number):" then "ls".
 For me it always on FS2:
-6. Load driver by "load memory.efi", then just type exit and load back to your system
+6. Load driver by `load memory.efi`, then just type `exit` and load back to your system.
-7. Install visual studio 2022, and open build.bat, after a while you will see CalypsoUM.exe file in the folder (optional: you can open CalypsoUM.sln and build project by yourself)
+7. Install [VS 2022](https://visualstudio.microsoft.com/downloads/), and open `build.bat`, after a while you will see `CalypsoUM.exe` file in the folder (optional: you can open `CalypsoUM.sln` and build project by yourself).
-8. Start cs2 and open CalypsoUM.exe
+8. Start CS2 and open `CalypsoUM.exe`.

 <p align="center">
 <img src="https://i.imgur.com/0uCHTB9.png" alt="Calypso CLI" width="600"/>
 </p>

-## Usage & Showcase
+## Showcase & Usage
 Click on image below to watch it on YouTube

 [![Click](http://i3.ytimg.com/vi/J-yl2FgI6eo/hqdefault.jpg)](https://youtu.be/FY2V1YdpacM)